 Methods: We performed exploratory analyses of 2 trials (The New England Journal of Medicine 2005; 352:1324; The Lancet 2009; 374:1252) in diabetic neuropathy and postherpetic neuralgia.
 Pain recorded at 8:00 AM, 4:00 PM, and 8:00 PM, at baseline and during drug treatment was examined.

-Results: Data from the latest trial replicated our previous observation of diurnal pain progression with a relative pain intensity difference of 33% between 8:00 am and 8:00 pm.
+Results: Data from the latest trial replicated our previous observation of diurnal pain progression with a relative pain intensity difference of 33% between 8:00 AM and 8:00 PM.
 This pattern was preserved during treatment with gabapentin, nortriptyline, and their combination.
-Pooled multivariable analyses suggested that difference in pain intensity from 8:00 am to 8:00 pm was more pronounced in females (vs. males) and in diabetic peripheral neuropathy (vs. postherpetic neuralgia).
-The baseline magnitude of pain intensity difference from 8:00 am to 8:00 pm failed to predict treatment response.
+Pooled multivariable analyses suggested that difference in pain intensity from 8:00 AM to 8:00 PM was more pronounced in females (vs. males) and in diabetic peripheral neuropathy (vs. postherpetic neuralgia).
+The baseline magnitude of pain intensity difference from 8:00 AM to 8:00 PM failed to predict treatment response.